University of Texas at Austin: Research

-UT Austin is classified among "R1: Doctoral Universities – Very high research activity."
+UT Austin is classified among "R1: Doctoral Universities – Very high research activity".
 For the 2014–2015 cycle, the university was awarded over $580 million in sponsored projects, and has earned more than 300 patents since 2003.
 The University of Texas at Austin houses the Office of Technology Commercialization, a technology transfer center which serves as the bridge between laboratory research and commercial development.
 In 2009, the university created nine new start-up companies to commercialize technology developed at the university and has created 46 start-ups in the past seven years.
 License agreements generated $10.9 million in revenue for the university in 2009.
 In January 2020, the University of Texas Austin's Texas Innovation Center was established to provide support for startups.

+Engineering and physical sciences

 Research at UT Austin is largely focused in the engineering and physical sciences, and the university is a world-leading research institution in fields such as computer science.
 Energy is a major research thrust, with federally funded projects on biofuels, battery and solar cell technology, and geological carbon dioxide storage, water purification membranes, among others.
 In 2009, the University of Texas founded the Energy Institute, led by former Under Secretary for Science Raymond L. Orbach, to organize and advance multi-disciplinary energy research.
 In addition to its own medical school, it houses medical programs associated with other campuses and allied health professional programs, as well as major research programs in pharmacy, biomedical engineering, neuroscience, and others.

 In 2010, the University of Texas at Austin opened the $100 million Dell Pediatric Research Institute to increase medical research at the university and establish a medical research complex, and associated medical school, in Austin.

 The university operates several major auxiliary research centers.
 The world's third-largest telescope, the Hobby–Eberly Telescope, and three other large telescopes are part of the university's McDonald Observatory, 450 mi west of Austin.
 The university manages nearly 300 acre of biological field laboratories, including the Brackenridge Field Laboratory in Austin.
 The Center for Agile Technology focuses on software development challenges.
 The J.J.
 Pickle Research Campus (PRC) is home to the Texas Advanced Computing Center which operates a series of supercomputers, such as Ranger (from 2008 to 2013), Stampede (2013–2017), Stampede2 (since 2017), and Frontera (since 2019).
 The Pickle campus also hosts the Microelectronics Research Center which houses micro- and nanoelectronics research and features a 15000 sqfoot cleanroom for device fabrication.

 Founded in 1946, the university's Applied Research Laboratories at the PRC has developed or tested the vast majority of the Navy's high-frequency sonar equipment.
 In 2007, the Navy granted it a research contract funded up to $928 million over ten years.
 The Institute for Advanced Technology, founded in 1990 and located in the West Pickle Research Building, supports the US Army with basic and applied research in several fields.